-If $\dim X=1$, from Proposition \ref{dimX=1}, we know there is a band $T_i \times (-1,1)$ with width bigger than $r$ admitting a positive scalar curvature $R_{g_i} \geq 1$, where $T_i$ is either a torus or Klein bottle.
-Up to a double covering, we can assume $T_i$ is a torus.
+If $\dim X=1$, from Proposition \ref{dimX=1}, for any $r>0$, we know there is a torical band $T \times (-1,1)$ with width bigger than $r$ admitting a positive scalar curvature $R_{g} \geq 1$, where $T$ is either a torus or Klein bottle.
+Up to a double covering of $T\times (-1,1)$, we can assume $T$ is a torus.
 Choosing $r$ big enough gives a contradiction to Proposition \ref{torical-band}.

 \end{proof}